 The impulse for this project comes from an innovative approach called Tactical Preservation currently being piloted in Detroit.
 Tactical Preservation attempts to revive vacant buildings at reduced cost, while amplifying efficiency by targeting space with the potential for rapid reuse.
 In lieu of rehabilitating the entire building, which due to size or specialized features may be overly costly, Tactical Preservation adopts a phased, incremental approach, focusing on one particular space.
 On the European side of the equation, projects such as the ZwischenZeitZentrale in Bremen, the StadtWohnen Agentur in Chemnitz, or the good practices gathered by the URBACT project 2nd Chance have tested new forms of cooperation between sectors in order to reactivate vacant buildings.
 These represent just a few of the many good practices worthy of further scrutiny and inclusion in a transatlantic database and publication.

 The pilot study proposed here represents an initial step intended to launch the transatlantic exchange of best practices.
 The pilot will use Detroit/the Rust Belt and examples from the New German States as a starting point, and later expand to other cities in Europe including further post-industrial cities in Germany, Poland, Italy, and the UK.

 This initial research will be a springboard for the creation of a more comprehensive, transatlantic database of and publication about methods and strategies that American and European cities of various sizes have used to address adaptive reuse, in particular partial adaptive reuse and innovative forms of cross-sectoral cooperation.

-This project is made possible by a grant from the German Marshall Fund of the United States and will take place from May 2018 until January 2019.
+This project was made possible by a grant from the German Marshall Fund of the United States and took place from May 2018 until January 2019.